-We visited Tenerife in February - March 2021 and and after one full month spent there we are now writing about this magnificent place we didn’t now exist.
+We visited Tenerife twice: first in February - March 2021, and then in September - October 2022.
+After our first full month spent there, we started writing about this magnificent place we didn’t now exist.
 Many friends have showed us photos from Tenerife, but none were anywhere close to what we experienced on this small island.
 Most people are attracted by the beaches in the south of the island, while we are a bit more adventurous and explorers.
 We simply can’t stay in one place, we are always wandering around to the last road or path that we haven’t stepped on.

 Our trip to Tenerife exceeded our expectations and some of our friends were also amazed by the photos we shared with them from the same island they visited.
 While Tenerife is popular for its beaches and parties, there is more to it than meets the eye and this is what we also highlighted on our blog.

 Tenerife is an island well-suited for extensive exploration.
 On our blog we are providing a summary of the places we consider among the most scenic, peaceful, full of Spanish culture, and entertaining.
 We hope this will serve you well to start planning your trip to Tenerife.
 Let us know in the comments if you have any questions or suggestions.

 From burning sun to rain and from sea level to almost 3800 meters altitude, Tenerife climate consists of a multitude of microclimates.

 Tenerife is probably the most diverse place we’ve seen due to its climate.
 The high volcano in the middle of the island keeps the cold air and the clouds in the north of the island.
 Therefore, the north sees more rain than the south.
 The north is full of vegetation and has lower temperatures, while the south is more desert-like with less plants and higher temperatures.

 If you go at higher altitude, you can even find snow and close to 0°C (32°F) even if in the south, at sea level, in the same day there are 29°C (84°F).